rik2803/aws-cfn-gen/README.md

 #### `ecs.cluster.ebs_size`

-Override the default 20GB ECS Cluster instance EBS size.
+Override the default 30GB ECS Cluster instance EBS size.
 Unit is `GB`.
+It will not add an additional volume, but extend the AMI volume to the requested size.

+Must be larger than 30 to avoid stack failure.

 **Downtime Warning**: Changing this setting will cause the launch configuration to change and will consequently spawn new ECS instances.